Hamden, York Hill, and North Haven, Connecticut

 Apartments for single students

-Quinnipiac University places a heavy emphasis on experiential and applied learning.
+Quinnipiac University places significant emphasis on experiential and applied learning.
 Students engage with the professional world through internships, practicums, clinical rotations, service-learning, faculty-mentored research, and study abroad programs.
-These experiential opportunities are supplemented by campus recruitment events (career fairs, on-campus interviewing, alumni and professional guest speakers), formal and informal alumni mentorship opportunities, and career development tools and resources.
+These experiential opportunities are supplemented by campus recruitment events such as career fairs, on-campus interviewing, alumni and professional guest speakers), formal and informal alumni mentorship opportunities, and career development tools and resources.

 DOMESTIC TRAVEL FOR PROFESSIONAL DEVELOPMENT